 Over the past few weeks I have been experimenting with a pHAT for my Pi - a Blinkt from Pimoroni (see links).
 This has enabled me to have 'status lights' on the Pi monitoring various values provided by the weather station.
 It would now be very useful if the various 'new record' tags that existed on the old system worked on MX as I could then make different lights glow different colours when a record is set!

-October and I have now ordered my Davis Vantage Pro2 and hope to switch to it as the live system by the end of the month.
+October and I have now upgraded to a Davis Vantage Pro2 which is now active.
 The WS2300 will again provide backup running on another Pi.

 I have made a number of improvements (in my view) to much of the CumulusMX 'Interface' which will be available on my Resources page ( temporarily off-line while I optimise the developments).
 I also intend to make a number of php based graphics available that use the database tables for their display so that images don't need to be uploaded as part of the sheduled uploads.